-Any person who believes that s/he has been discriminated against or denied equal opportunity or access to programs or services may file a complaint, which may be referred to as a grievance, with the District’s Civil Rights Coordinator, Director of State/Federal Programs, 3275 Lincoln Avenue, St. Joseph, MI 49085, 269-926-3100.
+Any person who believes that s/he has been discriminated against or denied equal opportunity or access to programs or services may file a complaint, which may be referred to as a grievance, with the District’s Civil Rights Coordinator, Director of State/Federal Programs, 2580 S. Cleveland Avenue, St. Joseph, MI 49085, 269-926-3100.

 A person who believes s/he has a valid basis for a complaint, may discuss the matter informally and on an oral basis with the District’s Civil Rights Coordinator, who will investigate the complaint and reply with an answer to the complainant.
 If the information procedures do not resolve the matter to the complainant’s satisfaction, or s/he skips the informal process, s/he may initiate formal procedures according to the following steps: